 This website is named ConsentEd for good reason!
 Consent is the foundation of sex and the element that is missing in sexual violence.
 Consent is truly a simple concept to understand, but first let’s identify what consent isn’t.
-You’ve probably heard the phrase “no means no.” No does mean no, but this expression is not adequate because there are many other ways to communicate no. Freezing up, saying you’re tired, crying, or pulling away are a few examples of ways to communicate no. A person doesn’t have to yell “no,” scream, kick, or bite for it to be exceedingly clear that they don’t want to engage in sexual activity.
+You’ve probably heard the phrase “no means no.” This is true, but this expression is not adequate because there are many other ways to communicate no. Freezing up, saying you’re tired, crying, or pulling away are a few examples of ways to communicate no. A person doesn’t have to yell no, scream, kick, or bite for it to be exceedingly clear that they don’t want to engage in sexual activity.

 What consent really means is a voluntary agreement to engage in sexual activity.
 In other words, it means communicating yes on your own terms.

 Even Canadian law has an affirmative standard for consent.
 This means a voluntary, enthusiastic “yes-I-really-want-to-and-thank-you-for-asking” type of consent – not a consent that’s implied on the basis of silence, previous sexual history, or what the person is wearing.